gkiryaziev/go-wordlist-cleaner/README.md

 12.09.2015 - All algorithms has been rewritten to consume less memory.
 Usage menu and option keys has been changed too.

+13.09.2015 - Algorithm for finding duplicates has been optimized.

 Examples:
 ```
 wordlistcleaner.exe -min 8 -max 10 -src Source.dic -new New.dic remove trim